 5 Methods of Home Food Preservation

-…is the process in which foods are placed in jars or cans and heated to a temperature that destroys microorganisms and inactivates enzymes.
+‘Canning’ is a process in which foods are placed in jars or cans and heated to a temperature that destroys microorganisms and inactivates enzymes.

-Acid foods such as fruits and tomatoes can be processed or “canned” in boiling water (also called the “water bath method”).
+Acid foods such as fruits and tomatoes can be processed or “canned” in boiling water at 212°F (also called the “water bath method”).

-Dried foods should be stored in airtight containers to prevent moisture from rehydrating the products and allowing microbial growth.
+Dried foods should be stored in airtight containers (or vacuum-sealed) to prevent moisture from re-hydrating the food and allowing microbial growth.

-…is another form of canning.
+Pickling is another form of canning.
 Pickled products have an increased acidity that makes it difficult for most bacteria to grow.
 The amount of acid present is very important to the safety of the product.